-- Article entitled Subsea Telecommunications by Lionel Carter (MEA) and Douglas Burnett (ICLA) submitted for publication in the ‘Handbook of the Ocean Resources & Management’ in November 2014.
+- Article titled Subsea Telecommunications by Lionel Carter (MEA) and Douglas Burnett (former ICLA) submitted for publication in the "Handbook of the Ocean Resources & Management" in November 2014.

 - Oceanography v.27 (2) 46-55 -"Insights into submarine geohazards from breaks in subsea telecommunication cables" by Lionel Carter (MEA), Rachel Gavey, Peter Talling and James Liu.

-- Shipping and Marine Magazine (UK) – "Under the Sea" by Dean Veverka, Chairman ICPC
+- Shipping and Marine Magazine (UK) – "Under the Sea" by Dean Veverka, former Chairman ICPC

 - Proceedings [US Naval Institute] – "Cable Vision" by Captain Douglas R. Burnett U.S. Navy retired, ICPC International Cable Law Advisor

-- Deep Sea Observatories and International Law by Douglas R. Burnett (ICPC International Cable Law Advisor) and Prof. Lionel Carter (ICPC Marine
+- Deep Sea Observatories and International Law by Douglas R. Burnett (former ICPC International Cable Law Advisor) and Prof. Lionel Carter (ICPC Marine

 - Environmental Advisor) IEEE publication.

 - Lineman for the Oceans by Prof. Lionel Carter (ICPC Marine Environmental Advisor) in Victorious alumnus magazine (distribution 58,000).